 Schengen travel insurance should have minimum 30000 Euros medical coverage.
 It should also be accredited to Schengen countries.
 It should be reinsured, and has presence in the European region.

 The Schengen region is comprised of 26 European countries.
-Having a Schengen visa will enable travelers from the Philippines to tour around and cross borders within this area in Europe.
+Having a Schengen visa will enable travelers to tour around and cross borders within this area in Europe.

 Philippine passport holders and nationals from third world countries living in the Philippines under a permanent or temporary residence permit can apply for Schengen visa